followmyutopia/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/03 Add DevExtreme to an Angular CLI Application/01 One-Command Setup.md

 [note]

 npx is available with npm v5.2 and later.
-If you have an earlier version, [upgrade npm](https://docs.npmjs.com/try-the-latest-stable-version-of-npm) or install the DevExtreme CLI globally and run the command from the installed package:
+If you have an earlier version, <a href="https://docs.npmjs.com/try-the-latest-stable-version-of-npm" target="_blank">upgrade npm</a> or install the DevExtreme CLI globally and run the command from the installed package:

     npm i -g devextreme-cli
     devextreme add devextreme-angular